dparks00/Facial_Recognition_1.0/README.md

 First, start in **precomp.py**.
 In this script, we will perform principal component analysis on a the matrix **allFaces.mat** by computing the SVD on the mean-centered matrix of **allFaces.mat** and save the unitary matrix and its rank-800 approximation.

 **allFaces.mat** is matrix where every column is the image data of a grayscaled face taken from *Yale Face Database B*.
+Unfortunately, I couldn't include allFaces.mat in this repository due to size constraints.

 Next, we move on to **dukeAvg.m**.
 In this script, we iterate through the images stored in ./data/duke which a series of cropped images of my face.
 In **dukeAvg.m**, we convert these images to grayscale, resize them to match the images from the *Yale Face Database B*, find the average of the image matrices, and reshape the average image matrix into a vector.